SaltContainer/PokemonEmeraldMapRandoTracker/README.md

 ## Usage

-It is recommended to turn on Fast Tool Tips to see the descriptions of the items and settings options.
+It is recommended to turn on Fast Tool Tips to see the descriptions of the items.

-### Settings Options

-TBD

 ## Bugs?
 Suggestions?